preneond/IBMCloud-Kubernetes-helloworld/README.md

 # IBMCloud Kubernetes Tutorial
 Tutorial how to create a docker image, upload the image on *IBM Container Registry* and deploy it on IBM Kubernetes Services.
-Star the repository if you liked the tutorial.

 ## 1. Writing a Hello World app
-Lets have a simple hello world program `src/server.js`
+Lets use a simple hello world web app  `src/server.js`

 ```javascript
 var http = require('http');